What is Asylum?

 STEP 3: Seeker receives notice that they must have their fingerprints taken.
 You will be given a two-week period to get your prints taken at a designated site.
 Your prints will be sent to the Federal Bureau of Investigation (FBI) for a background check.
 The FBI screening must take place before your I-589 application is reviewed.

-STEP 5: The applicant is interviewed at one of the eight regional asylum offices or at a USCIS field office.
-You should bring an attorney or other representative to the interview.
+STEP 5: The applicant is interviewed at one of USCIS' regional asylum offices.
+You should bring an attorney to the interview.
 Any other individual, such as a spouse or children, who wishes to receive asylum benefits with you must also be present.
 It is your responsibility to also bring an interpreter, if necessary.

 STEP 6: Asylum officer makes a decision on eligibility; supervising asylum officer reviews this decision.
 USCIS officers determine if you are eligible to apply for asylum, you meet the legal definition of a refugee, and if you are barred from asylum in any other way.

 STEP 7: Applicant receives decision.
 In most cases, you will receive the decision within a few weeks after your interview.
 The decisions may be a grant of asylum, recommended approval, referral to an immigration court, notice of intent to deny, or final denial.